Wisconsin Department of Tourism: Overview

-The Wisconsin Department of Tourism is a governmental agency of the U.S. state of Wisconsin responsible for marketing and promoting the state as a travel destination.
-As of January 2019, the Secretary of the department is Sara Meaney.

 A primary tool that the department uses to fulfill its mission and duties is maintaining its official web site, TravelWisconsin.com, which contains a wide variety of information, including access to reservations at various amenities.
 Although the department has had the site since 1996, a major update occurred in 2001 as part of a strategic re-prioritization of information technology.

 Tourism is a huge economic driver in Wisconsin.
 In 2018, the industry had a $21.6 billion impact on the state with more than 112 million visitors.
 Additionally, tourism in 2018 generated $1.6 billion in state and local revenue and $1.2 billion in federal taxes and supported 199,073 jobs in the state of Wisconsin.
+In 2021, Wisconsin tourism had a $20.9 billion total economic impact and supported more than 169,000 full and part-time jobs.

 Although a department of tourism was called for by leaders as early as 1967, prior to 1995 state sponsored tourism promotion was performed as a division of other departments.
 The department began operations on December 24, 1995, under its first secretary Richard "Moose" Speros.